 Thus the two governments began searching for a way to repair the damage of internecine fighting.
-They hatched the Gulf initiative during the late spring of 2011 and began pressuring Yemeni elites to negotiate.7 The heavy fighting in Sana in late May and a bomb attack on the president's mosque in early June seem to have jolted the Yemeni elite into the realization that their fighting might be threatening their own position.
+They hatched the Gulf initiative during the late spring of 2011 and began pressuring Yemeni elites to negotiate.
+The heavy fighting in Sana in late May and a bomb attack on the president's mosque in early June seem to have jolted the Yemeni elite into the realization that their fighting might be threatening their "Though the Gulf initiative was an elite pact, some of the demands of the street protestors [were]...represented in the National Dialogue."

+own position.
 During Saleh's medical recovery in Saudi Arabia from the bomb attack, the U.S. government tried to create a de facto government under the vice president and without Saleh.
 Saleh's family, however, managed to scuttle those attempts and preserve the Saleh presidency until his return to Yemen in September.
 Two months followed in which Saleh avoided signing the Gulf initiative, but he finally relented on November 27, 2011.